Skip to main content

 Calling all thrill-seekers!
 Book your next adventure with PGL for six action-packed days of high-adrenaline multi-activities and rides at our centres and nearby theme parks.

-Boreatton Park: Alton Towers and Drayton Manor
+Boreatton Park: Alton Towers

 Marchants Hill: Thorpe Park and Chessington World of Adventure